BBCG/epialleleR/README.md

 ## Introduction

-*`epialleleR`* is an R package for calling and reporting cytosine methylation and hypermethylated variant epiallele frequencies (VEF) at the level of genomic regions or individual cytosines in next-generation sequencing data using binary alignment map (BAM) files as an input.
-See below for additional functionality.
+*`epialleleR`* is an R package for calling and reporting cytosine DNA methylation in many useful ways.
+Developed to help identify and quantify epimutations (aberrant DNA methylation), it has now acquired multiple additional functions to dissect DNA methylation.
+But the main feature of the package is to report frequencies of epimutations (variant epiallele frequencies, VEF) at the level of genomic regions or individual cytosines.
+All you need in order to use it is a binary alignment map (BAM) file from basically any next-generation (methylation or native) sequencing experiment.

 ![](./vignettes/epialleles.png)

 ### Current Features

- * calling cytosine methylation and saving calls in BAM file (*`callMethylation`*)
+ * calling cytosine methylation and saving calls in a new BAM file (*`callMethylation`*)
- * creating sample BAM files given mandatory and optional BAM fields (*`simulateBam`*)
+ * creating sample BAM files from scratch given mandatory and optional BAM fields (*`simulateBam`*)
  * conventional reporting of cytosine methylation (*`generateCytosineReport`*)
  * reporting the hypermethylated variant epiallele frequency (VEF) at the level of genomic regions (*`generate[Bed|Amplicon|Capture]Report`*) or